Audience Research: Uncovering Opportunities for Community Progress

 The Opportunity Research Lab is a collaborative initiative where MaP members and participating museums collaborate to conduct practical, community-focused research.
 These studies address real challenges cultural institutions face today, providing valuable insights to inform decision-making.
 By contributing data to these studies, Museum Members can access tailored insights, regular updates, and private briefings designed to help them make more informed, community-centered decisions.

-Community Goals & the Purposes of Membership in Gardens and Arboreta
+Community Goals & the Purposes of Membership

 The Retention Puzzle: Membership Professionals’ Perspectives